vimeo/timeserieswidget/README.md

 ### Advanced examples

 See 'examples' directory.
-All example files are created so that you can easily diff between png and rickshaw implementations
+All example files are created so that you can easily diff between png and rickshaw implementations.
+There's also a file with both a png and rickshaw graph for easy comparison

 Note that graphite options for visual things (colors, areaMode, legends, etc) will be ignored,